NightTerror04/NightTerror04/README.md

-- 👋 Hi, I’m @NightTerror04
+-Hi, I’m @NightTerror04
-- 👀 I’m interested in Coding
+-I’m interested in Coding
-- 🌱 I’m currently learning Javascript
+-I’m currently learning C#
-- 💞️ I’m looking to collaborate on Idk
+-I’m looking to collaborate on Idk
-- 📫 How to reach me Discord: NightTerror#0001
+-How to reach me Discord: NightTerror#6019

 <!---
 NightTerror04/NightTerror04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.